 There are five luxury safari tents, two of which are wheelchair accessible.
 The accessible tents are called Enfys and Dyffryn.
 As we entered Enfys through two wide sliding doors we were delighted to see that it was huge inside and so beautiful.

 Huge high ceilings draped in canvas material provide a cosy feel.
-Each tent is a nice distance from each other, so you don’t feel like you are being looked over at by the neighbours.
+Each tent is a nice distance from the other, so you don’t feel like you are being looked over by the neighbours.